 And, honestly, I had every intention of just driving off.
 But, I didn’t.
 I waited.
 I’m not exactly sure why.
 And within a minute I saw my boy walking back out the door searching the parking lot for my car.
 He spotted me and raced over, flung open the door and said, “Mom, I don’t see any of my friends and I’m really tired and I just don’t want to go tonight!”

 I wish I could say that my initial reaction was one of grace and understanding.
 But, it wasn’t.
 I told him to get in the car and that if he was so tired that he should probably just go to bed when we got back home.
-He said something snarky in return and I said something snarky back and then we sat in stony silence.
+He said something snarky in return and I said something snarky back and then we sat in stoney silence.

 As we worked our way back through downtown, I felt such an overwhelming urge to start praying for him…for me…for us.
 I felt myself relaxing and my heart softening and as I glanced over at this boy of mine, I suddenly knew what I needed to do.